rwyc-devon/paypal-days/README.md

 #paypal-days

-simple parser that takes a PayPal history file and turns it into a list of daily totals.
+A simple parser that takes a PayPal history file and turns it into a list of daily totals.

 ##Requirements